Bridal Preparation at Purbeck House Hotel Wedding Photographs

 We began our day at the wonderful Purbeck House Hotel which occupies the highest point in Swanage High Street, looking out over the town.
 Being one of the great venues that is local to us we have been here many times over the years.
 You can see other Purbeck House Hotel wedding photographs here and Fiona & Aidey’s Swanage Lifeboat Engagement photographs here.

 In one of the rooms at the top of the hotel we found Fiona and her bridesmaids.
-The amazing team from Amazing Face Bridal Hair and Make up were getting them all ready for Fiona’s big day.
+The amazing team from Amazing Face (one of our recommended wedding suppliers) Bridal Hair and Make up were getting them all ready for Fiona’s big day.
 The blue fading to white bridesmaid’s dresses hung in the window alongside the smaller soft gold coloured flower girl dresses.
 In the middle of them all was Fiona’s classic wedding dress with lace detail.
 Once all the dresses were on the two bridesmaids and three flower girls left Fiona and her sister.
 They headed downstairs where the VW bus from Dorset Dub Hire waited to transport them two the church.
 Fiona and her sister enjoyed the last moment with a good luck drink, song and dance before heading downstairs themselves.

 Groom Preparation Before Purbeck House Hotel Wedding Photographs